-Using contractions on your IELTS or TOEFL writing examStudents often ask us here at Scott's English Success! when they should use contractions (I'll, She's, They'd) on their written exams.
+Using contractions on your IELTS or TOEFL writing examStudents often ask us here at Scott's English Success when they should use contractions (I'll, She's, They'd, it's) on their written exams.

-While contractions are very common, and even expected in oral English, and should be used during your oral exam, you should not use contractions when answering questions on the written exams.
+While contractions are very common, and even expected in oral/spoken English, and should be used during your oral exam, you should not use contractions when answering questions on the written exams.

-Writing the two words instead of the contraction shows that the writer knows the difference between spoken English and written English.
+Writing the two words instead of the contraction shows that the writer knows the difference between spoken (informal) English and written (formal) English.

 There are a couple of exceptions (that we can think of ):